graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 ### Defining a Query Timeout

 By default GraphQL does not define a timeout for an executed query.
 The query will run as long as the underlying HTTP connection is open.
-In fact, the `CancellationToken` passed to your action methods is the same Cancellation Token offered on the HttpContext when it receives the initial post request.
+In fact, the `CancellationToken` passed to your action methods is the same Cancellation Token offered on the HttpContext when it receives the initial request.

 Optionally, you can define a query timeout for a given schema: